ermtl/Open-Source-Ventilator/libraries/README.md

-To properly compile the OpenSourceVentilator.ino controller, the AccelStepper and LiquidCrystal_PCF8574 libraries have to use a patched version.
+To properly compile the OpenSourceVentilator.ino controller with the #define LCDReset option, the AccelStepper and LiquidCrystal_PCF8574 libraries have to use a patched version.

+AccelStepper will be further modified to allow finer microstepping.

-Simply overwrite the files in your arduino libraries folder/subdirectory.
+Simply overwrite the files with the same name in your arduino libraries folder/subdirectory.